prouty/noisedetector/docs/ARCHITECTURE.md

 This document explains how the noise detector works at a high level.
 Read this first when debugging.

+**Note:** The codebase has been refactored to follow SOLID principles.
+Business logic is in `core/` modules, while scripts are thin CLI wrappers.
+See [docs/REFACTORING_SCRIPTS.md](REFACTORING_SCRIPTS.md) for details.

 ## Overview

 The system continuously monitors audio, detects events above a baseline threshold, and classifies them as chirps or noise using spectral fingerprinting.